 - Spring link carabiner (I used 7/16 in x 4-3/4 in, holds 530 lbs), optional

 - Hammock chair

-1. Using a stud finder, find the joists in your ceiling.
+1. Using a stud finder, find the joists/wall studs in the ceiling.
 Mark with a pencil.

-2. Drill a hole through the drywall into the ceiling joist.
+2. Drill a hole through the drywall into the ceiling joist with a drill bit.
 Screw in the screw eye.

 3. Thread the rope through the ring on the hammock and make a figure 8 knot with the rope.
 We used a kitchen torch and burned the ends of the rope to prevent fraying.